mnowotnik/brainworkshop-pipx/README.md

 # BrainWorkshop-pipx

-[Brainworkshop 5](https://github.com/brain-workshop/brainworkshop) with small fixes that can be installed using pipx.
+[Brainworkshop 5](https://github.com/brain-workshop/brainworkshop), with small fixes, that can be installed using pipx.
-If you don't know about this software, follow [instructions](docs/instructions.txt)
+If you don't know about this software, follow [instructions](docs/instructions.txt).

 # Requirements